pleaobraga/ui-exercise/README.md

 ## Future Enhancements

 The architecture and setup of this project are designed to easily accommodate new features and pages, adhering to scalable software development practices.

+Possible future improvments:

+- Add a Fallback Image: Implement a fallback image for character cards in case the main image fails to load, ensuring a consistent user experience.

+- Define Maximum and Minimum Stat Values: Set upper and lower limits for each stat (health, attack, defense) to prevent unrealistic values and enhance game logic.

+- Ensure Consistent Image Sizes: Standardize the size of all images to maintain a uniform appearance across character cards, regardless of the source image dimensions.

+- Use a third party library to improve the icons